-Exploration and production activities of a petroleum company are examined from both a financial and tax accounting standpoint.
+Credit: 3 | Lecture: 3 Exploration and production activities of a petroleum company are examined from both a financial and tax accounting standpoint.
+Prerequisites: ACCT 3341 or equivalent.

 ACCT 4345 Software Applications in Auditing Credit: 3 | Lecture: 3

 This course is designed to provide the student with a solid foundation in using various software tools to improve and enhance the audit of financial statements.
 Students will learn about and have practical experience with manipulating raw data to unlock the useful audit information contained in the raw data.
 The course will use the tools to perform data extraction, analysis, and sampling.
 The course will also briefly cover using the tools for fraud detection and prevention.